"

 Collaboration Tools

-Collaboration in education is like a well-kept secret that teachers do not realize the impact on themselves and the students.
-Research has been shown that collaboration develops higher-level thinking in students, it boosts their confidence and their self-esteem, which allows them to blossom in a collaborative environment.
-According to the National Educational Association, the following are some advantages of a collaborative educational environment, for students and teachers:
+Collaboration in education is often a well-kept secret that teachers do not realize has a significant impact on both themselves and their students.
+Research has shown that collaboration fosters higher-level thinking in students, boosts their confidence and self-esteem, and enables them to thrive in a collaborative environment.
+According to the National Education Association, the following are some advantages of a cooperative educational environment for students and teachers:

 • Collaboration helps brainstorm creative ideas.
-(Think peer-to-peer; teachers bouncing ideas of one another and as a result, amazing things happen!)
+(Think peer-to-peer; teachers bouncing ideas off one another and as a result, amazing things happen!)

 • Professional collaboration (teacher-to-teacher).
 Join a professional learning community!